OnetapInc/chromy/README.md

 ###### options

 startingUrl: a staring url.
-If you set to null 'abount:blank' is used as a starting url.
+If you set to null 'about:blank' is used as a starting url.

 ##### .goto(url, options = {})